Demographics of Panama: Languages

 Many languages, including seven indigenous languages, are spoken in Panama, although Spanish is the official and dominant language.
 The local variant is Panamanian Spanish.
 English is sometimes spoken by many professionals and those working in the business or governmental sectors of society.

-Indigenous languages include Guaymí, Kuna, Northern Embera and Teribe.
+Indigenous languages include Buglere, Guaymí, Guna, Northern Embera and Teribe.
 Bocas del Toro Creole is also spoken.

 Religion

 The majority of Panamanians are Christian; most are Roman Catholics as a result centuries of Spanish colonial influence.
 Other faiths exist in Panama by the country's tolerance and freedom of religion, there are large Protestant, Jewish, Bahá'í, Muslim and Hindu religious groups in Panama.